The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Gerhard Richter's Aladin (P11) (unsigned) is estimated to be worth between £1,800 and £2,700.
+The value of Gerhard Richter's Aladin (P11) (2014) is estimated to be worth between £1,800 and £2,700.
+In the last 12 months, the artwork has sold once, with an average selling price of £1,843.
 Over the past five years, the hammer price has varied from £1,600 in January 2024 to £3,983 in January 2024.
-This digital print artwork, created in 2014, has shown a consistent number of sales, with an average annual growth rate of -11%.
-This work is part of a limited edition of 500.
+The current average annual growth rate is -11%.
+This work has a strong auction history, having been sold 23 times since its initial sale in September 2015.
+The edition size of this artwork is limited to 500.

 Meaning & Analysis